• Skip to primary navigation

 close up side view of apple cookie

-Apples used to be my favorite fruit.
-I would eat one every single morning - no exceptions!
+Apples are one of my favorite types of fruit.
+I used to eat one every single morning - no exceptions!

 While I don't do that anymore, I still love apples.
 I enjoy them fresh, baked in desserts like apple pie, dried and eaten plain or used in energy balls, or even made into apple sauce and used in pancakes or muffins.